clcummin/threat-modeling/README.md

 | `trojan` | Malicious/compromised components introduced via supply chain or artifact. |
 | `guessing` | Ability to deduce or predict sensitive values (e.g., keys, tokens, identifiers). |
 | `repudiation` | Denying actions/transactions due to insufficient auditability or tamper-proof logging. |

-## Development

-The project is entirely static.
-Open the HTML file directly or host it with GitHub Pages.